-FF - Full Free Mast (single inner member, high free lift with primary cylinder).
+FF - Full Free Mast [single inner member, with high free duplex or multiple cylinder(s)].

-FFT - Triple Lift Mast (two inner members, high free lift with primary cylinder).
+FFT - Triple Lift Mast (two inner members with either low or full free lift).

-QUAD - Quadruple(Quad) Mast(three inner members, high free lift with primary cylinder).
+QUAD - Quadruple(Quad) Mast(three inner members).

-SPEC - Special Mast, such as non-telescopic or double mast, not within the other classifications.
+SPEC - Special Mast, such as non-telescopic or double mast, not within the other classifications

-When only a mast-type is listed on the identification plate, a standard carriage and forks are used.
+NOTE: When only a mast-type is listed on the identification plate, a standard carriage and forks are used